Sara Duterte: 2022 vice presidential election

 Duterte was considered by many political commentators as her father's successor after her role as a power broker in the 2019 midterm elections.
+As early as April 2021, an organization called Inday Sara Is My President (ISIP Pilipinas Movement) was formed by national convenor and Duterte security aide Ramil Madriaga and lawyer Ryan Rey S. Quilala, the latter of whom being Duterte's former professor at San Sebastian College.
 On July 7, 2021, the People's Reform Party (PRP) signaled their support early on for Duterte's potential presidential run, with Duterte stating two days later that she was open to running for president.
 On September 9, she said she would not, since her father, the sitting president, would run for vice president, and they agreed that only one should run for a national position.
 However, he did not file his candidacy for vice president by October 2, but she did not file a candidacy for any national position, running instead for reelection as mayor of Davao City.
 She later withdrew her candidacy for reelection as Davao City mayor on November 9.
 Her brother Sebastian, incumbent vice mayor of Davao City, ran in her stead.
 On November 11, she resigned from Hugpong ng Pagbabago and joined Lakas–CMD in Silang, Cavite.
 There, she sponsored the wedding of Jed Patricio and Gianna Revilla, the daughter of party chairman and senator Bong Revilla.
 Six days later, she became the chairperson of Lakas–CMD, succeeding Revilla.
 On November 19, she rejoined Hugpong ng Pagbabago as its chairperson.